mauricionobrega/platform-scaffold/native/README.md

 ### Android
 - With the project open, run the tests by right-clicking the androidTest package and selecting "Run Tests in 'com.mobify...'"

+### Continuous Integration
+The Scaffold project uses Buddybuild [for iOS](https://dashboard.buddybuild.com/apps/58adef614b5a980100922518) and [for Android](https://dashboard.buddybuild.com/apps/58addc71d556a80100e89aa3).

 ## Deploy
 Deployment of the Scaffold is handled by Buddybuild.
 See [Buddybuild's deployment guide](http://docs.buddybuild.com/docs/deploy-manually) for more information.